This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 They prefer higher temps around 25 and prefer to remain moist.
 So water after the top inch of soil has dried out.

-All philodendrons are poisonous to animals and humans if ingested so keep away from cats and dogs.
+If ingested, all philodendrons are poisonous to animals and humans, so keep away from cats and dogs.
 But they do have the bonus of being air purifiers.

 Check the Latest Price On Amazon Here

 Like most Monstera, the adansonii make a stunning statement in the home.
 They require free-draining fertile soil.
-They require bright light, so if a south-facing window is unavailable, consider supplemental lighting.
+They need bright light, so if a south-facing window is unavailable, consider supplemental lighting.

 Humidity must remain above 60% to prevent the leaves from drying and turning brown.
 Fertilize with a good balance liquid fertilizer at half strength every two weeks.